 Design

-ePSXe can read from CDs and run many types of CD images directly from the user's hard drive.
+As with many modern emulators, ePSXe makes use of plugins to emulate GPU, SPU, and CD-ROM drive functions, a model first established in PSEmu Pro.ePSXe can read from CDs and run many types of CD images directly from the user's hard drive.
 With few exceptions, it is capable of nearly flawlessly emulating many PlayStation games.
 Games that do not necessarily run properly, or even start at all, can still be fixed and played via the use of ePSXe patch files in .ppf format.
 In the latest version of ePSXe (and possibly some older versions), there is a patching feature that allows the user to patch certain games.
 Not all games prone to bugs have ppf patches written for them.

 Unlike a few alternative PlayStation emulators that are able to use high level emulation to mimic the effect of the PlayStation's BIOS, ePSXe functions with an image of an official Sony PlayStation BIOS.
 Since the various PlayStation BIOS images are Sony's intellectual property, it is illegal to distribute them.
 For this reason, ePSXe does not come bundled with any of the PlayStation BIOS images, requiring the user to provide one for the emulator.